Shimmering Shades: Diamond Sunglasses Have Sparkled Since Antiquity

 The ‘Halo of Light’ diamond glasses from the Mughal Empire.
 (Courtesy of Sotheby’s)

-Not the first time gemstone glasses have been referenced throughout history, Roman naturalist and philosopher Pliny the Elder discussed the long-adored accessory in his first-century AD work, Naturalis Historia (Natural History).
-Commenting on the traditions of the Roman people of the time, Pliny indicated that the ancient Emperor Nero observed gladiatorial contests through the surface of a precious green stone.
-Emperor Nero’s tutor, Seneca, was said to be an expert in mirrors, light refraction, and optics.
-Many have thought these to be some of the first-ever spectacles.
+This is not the first time gemstone glasses have appeared in the historical record.
+Roman naturalist and philosopher Pliny the Elder discussed the long-admired accessory in his first-century AD work, Naturalis Historia (Natural History).
+Commenting on Roman traditions of the time, Pliny noted that Emperor Nero observed gladiatorial contests through the surface of a precious green stone.
+Nero’s tutor, Seneca, was said to be an expert in mirrors, light refraction, and optics—leading many to consider these among the earliest forms of spectacles.

-Centuries later, an inventory of the treasury of Charles V of France reveals a case of beryls (a family of gemstones including emerald and aquamarine) framed as glasses.
+Centuries later, an inventory of the treasury of King Charles V of France records a case of beryls (a family of gemstones that includes emerald and aquamarine) mounted as glasses.
 Another tale of historical bedazzled sunglasses takes place in India.
-After the tragic death of Mughal Emperor Shah Jahan’s beloved wife (for whom the Taj Mahal was made in honor of), it’s been reported that he cried so irrevocably, he needed to cure his tearful eyes with emerald stones.
+Mughal Emperor Shah Jahan, grieving the death of his beloved wife Mumtaz Mahal— for whom the Taj Mahal was built— is said to have used emerald stones to soothe his tearful eyes.

 Diamond sunglasses ASAP rocky 2025 met gala